awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-uninstall.md

 ## Uninstalling a package \(console\)<a name="distributor-pkg-uninstall-console"></a>

-You can use Run Command in the AWS Systems Manager console to uninstall a package one time\.
+You can use Run Command in the Systems Manager console to uninstall a package one time\.
 Distributor uses [AWS Systems Manager Run Command](execute-remote-commands.md) to uninstall packages\.

 **To uninstall a package \(console\)**